With Dual Diagnosis Treatment

 Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.

-Learn MoreRenown Behavioral Health is a mental health clinic in Reno, NV, located at 85 Kirman Avenue, Suite 200, 89502 zip code area.
-Renown Behavioral Health provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Renown Behavioral Health offers cognitive behavioral therapy, behavior modification and individual psychotherapy to young adults, adults and seniors 65 or older.
-Renown Behavioral Health also supports people with serious mental illness, military families and veterans.
-Additional services offered at Renown Behavioral Health include suicide prevention services and assertive community treatment.
+Learn MoreRenown Behavioral Health is one of mental health facilities in Reno, Nevada, located at 85 Kirman Avenue, Suite 200, 89502 zip code.
+Renown Behavioral Health provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Renown Behavioral Health provides individual psychotherapy, activity therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Renown Behavioral Health also supports people with HIV or AIDS, people requiring dual diagnosis treatment and people with PTSD.
+Additional services provided at Renown Behavioral Health include assertive community treatment and suicide prevention services.

-Learn MoreWest Neighborhood Family Services Center is one of mental health facilities in Las Vegas, Nevada, located at 6171 West Charleston Boulevard, Building 7, 89146 zip code.
-West Neighborhood Family Services Center provides partial hospitalization/day treatment and outpatient treatment.
-West Neighborhood Family Services Center provides trauma therapy, couples/family therapy and dialectical behavior therapy to children / adolescents and young adults.
-West Neighborhood Family Services Center also supports children/adolescents with serious emotional disturbance.
-Additional services provided at West Neighborhood Family Services Center include family psychoeducation, therapeutic foster care and intensive case management.
+Learn MoreEast Neighborhood Family Services Center is a mental health clinic in Las Vegas, NV, located at 4180 South Pecos Road, 89121 zip code area.
+East Neighborhood Family Services Center provides partial hospitalization/day treatment and outpatient treatment.
+East Neighborhood Family Services Center offers trauma therapy, couples/family therapy and individual psychotherapy to children / adolescents and young adults.
+East Neighborhood Family Services Center also supports children/adolescents with serious emotional disturbance.
+Additional services offered at East Neighborhood Family Services Center include intensive case management, case management and mentoring/peer support/consumer-run services.

-Learn MoreHuman Behavior Institute is a mental health facility in Las Vegas, NV, located at 6039 Eldora Aveue, Suite H, in the 89146 zip code.
-Human Behavior Institute provides partial hospitalization/day treatment and outpatient treatment.
-Human Behavior Institute provides activity therapy, behavior modification and trauma therapy to children / adolescents, young adults and adults.
-Human Behavior Institute also supports people requiring dual diagnosis treatment, people with trauma and people with serious mental illness.
-Some other services available at Human Behavior Institute include assertive community treatment, mentoring/peer support/consumer-run services and case management.
+Learn MoreHuman Behavior Institute is a mental health facility in Las Vegas, NV, located at 6039 Eldora Aveue, Suite H, 89146 zip code area.
+Human Behavior Institute provides outpatient treatment and partial hospitalization/day treatment.
+Human Behavior Institute provides dialectical behavior therapy, group therapy and behavior modification to young adults, adults and seniors 65 or older.
+Human Behavior Institute also supports patients with eating disorders, LGBT and people with PTSD.
+Additional services offered by Human Behavior Institute consist of chronic disease/illness management, assertive community treatment and mentoring/peer support/consumer-run services.

-Learn MoreSeven Hills Behavioral Health Hospital is a mental health treatment center in Henderson, NV, located at 3021 West Horizon Ridge Parkway, 89052 zip code area.
-Seven Hills Behavioral Health Hospital provides hospital inpatient treatment, partial hospitalization/day treatment and outpatient treatment.
-Seven Hills Behavioral Health Hospital offers integrated dual diagnosis disorder treatment, activity therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
-Seven Hills Behavioral Health Hospital also supports patients with eating disorders, children/adolescents with serious emotional disturbance and people with trauma.
-Additional services at Seven Hills Behavioral Health Hospital consist of family psychoeducation, suicide prevention services and diet and exercise counseling.
+Learn MoreSeven Hills Behavioral Health Hospital is a mental health clinic in Henderson, NV, located at 3021 West Horizon Ridge Parkway, 89052 zip code area.
+Seven Hills Behavioral Health Hospital provides outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
+Seven Hills Behavioral Health Hospital offers integrated dual diagnosis disorder treatment, couples/family therapy and individual psychotherapy to children / adolescents, young adults and adults.
+Seven Hills Behavioral Health Hospital also supports people requiring dual diagnosis treatment, people with PTSD and people with serious mental illness.
+Additional services offered at Seven Hills Behavioral Health Hospital include suicide prevention services, family psychoeducation and case management.

 Learn MoreCall (855) 802-1592 for 24/7 help with dual diagnosis treatment.